 # Scan the file on S3

-pl.scan_csv(source, storage_options=storage_options)
+pl.scan_csv(source_csv, storage_options=storage_options)

-# Apply a filter condition
+# Apply a filter condition to limit the rows we read

 # Select only the columns we need

-# Collect the data
+# Evaluate the query

 .collect()